Join Cultural Samvaad’s WhatsApp community

 ‘Yoga’ is one of the major schools of Indian philosophy (darshana).
-Maharishi Patanjali synthesised and organised the existing knowledge of yoga into a seminal work called the ‘Yoga Sutra’.
+MIn the early centuries of the Common Era, Maharishi Patanjali synthesised and organised the existing knowledge of yoga into a seminal work referred to as the ‘Yoga Sutra’.
 The work contains 196 sutras or aphorisms and serves as the foundational text of Yoga philosophy.

 What is Yoga?